 Based on this sophisticated modeling technology, SEER-IT helps MSPs objectively estimate the time and resources needed to perform each managed services activity.

-There are numerous things that MSPs have to worry about including the number of employees available, the infrastructure, the server, network devices and systems, the levels of security, and whether they’re using virtual systems or not.
+There are numerous things that MSPs must worry about including the number of employees available, the infrastructure, the server, network devices and systems, the levels of security, and whether they’re using virtual systems or not.

-MSPs have to determine all the elements they need to consider, then based on those elements the SEER-IT model will build accurate cost estimates.
-By applying labor rates and wrap factors, SEER-IT can also be used for indicative pricing.
+MSPs must determine all the elements they need to consider, then based on those elements the SEER-IT tool will build accurate cost estimates.

 MSPs can quickly develop SEER-IT estimates using SEER’s intuitive interface.
 They can generate new estimates from existing “templates” or by adding and defining these individual estimation elements.
 The SEER-IT estimation engine replicates real-world outcomes by combining sophisticated modeling technology with a database of industry and user-defined metrics.